domain7/development/_includes/custom_application_project_types.md

 * Cloud based Website Hosting

-  Harnessing the power of cloud based hosting solutions and allow your IT department to do what they do best, restart workstations and limit internet access.
+  Harnessing the power of cloud based hosting solutions and allow your IT department to do what they do best.

 * Concepting and Prototyping

 * Mobile Web Applications